mizgutdina/Project-2/README.md

 #### **Leaflet & Map**

 * Map using Leaflet and JavaScript (led by Medina)
-  * *Features: Markers for each beach with popup Info*
+  * *Features: Markers for each beach with popup info*
-  * Challenges:
+  * Challenges: Varying the intensity of heatmap using the mean DNA sample reading as an intensity argument
-  * Successes:
+  * Successes: Map displaying 20 Chicago beaches and popups with water safety information
     ![Leaflet Map](screenshots/map.png)

 ---

 **HTML Design**

-* Website Design using HTML and JavaScript (created by Alex)
+* Website Design using HTML and JavaScript (created by Nabiha)
   * *Features:*
   * Challenges:
   * Successes: